pupil-labs/pupil-docs/README.md

 ### Content organization, hierarchy, and front matter

 We divide content into *sections* and *pages*.
 Each sections should be within its own directory.
-Each section shuold only have one `H1` heading.
+Each section should only have one `H1` heading.
 There can be any number of markdown files or "pages".
 All "pages" must use `H2` headings or less.

 Content is sorted by front matter parameters at the top of each markdown file.